 When doing a redesign don’t forget about the user experience.
-A good website has many characteristics but above all it respects the user by providing them with a friendly interface.
+A good website has many characteristics but above all, it respects the user by providing them with a friendly interface.

 Social Media counts

-Social media counts (likes, tweets, pins, +1s) will change if you change the urls.
-As soon as you go live you will notice that your social media numbers (for the individual pages and not domain) will go to zero.
+Social media counts (likes, tweets, pins) will change if you change the URLs.
+As soon as you go live, you will notice that your social media counts (for the individual pages and not the domain) will go to zero.
 Don’t panic.

-On the contrary introducing a modern design that is faster, mobile friendly and easy to use without too much clutter will most probably improve your rankings and boost your website’s traffic.
+On the contrary introducing a modern design that is faster, mobile-friendly, and easy to use without too much clutter will most probably improve your rankings and boost your website’s traffic.